-This course provides the learner with primary user skills including basic operating system functions, hardware maintenance, fundamental word processing, spreadsheets, and computer-based messaging.
-The learner will learn to use the Internet for web-based research, refine research skills, and access to online training.
-Learners will also apply an entry-level process diagramming tool that will be integrated with project work from other courses in the Pulp and Paper Operations program.
+This course covers primary user skills, including basic operating system functions, hardware maintenance, word processing, spreadsheets, and computer-based messaging.
+The learner will learn to use the Internet for research, refine research skills, and gain access to online training.
+Learners will also apply an entry-level process diagramming tool that will be integrated with project work from other courses in the program.
 Database concepts and distributed controls systems will be introduced.

-Prerequisite: PAPO 150 and proof of introductory computer software training and/or successful completion of a competency test administered prior to start date of course
+Prerequisite: PAPO 150 and proof of introductory computer software training and/or successful completion of a competency test administered before the course start date.
 1.5 CR / 30 hours

-PAPO 160

-Pulp and Utilities Processes
+PAPO 160 Pulp and Utilities Processes